Universidad del Sagrado Corazón

 Through the Center for Professional and International Experiences (Sagrado Careers), current students and alumni have the opportunity to explore diverse sources of employment.

-In the Center for Professional and International Experiences (Sagrado Careers) Sagrado offers a set of services to contribute to your professional development and increase your employability.
+The Center for Professional and International Experiences (Sagrado Careers) Sagrado offers a set of services to contribute to your professional development and increase your employability.
 All services are free of charge for active students and graduates and include: advice on preparing and updating resumes, thank you letters, trends and labor demand by industry, professional guides by industry (Vault®), letters of intent and other professional presentation documents, practice of simulated job interviews (Mock Interviews), access to the opportunity search platform and resources Sagrado Careers, advice on optimizing your professional profile such as LinkedIn, advice on creating your online portfolio, access to employers on campus, holding a Job Fair every semester, among other professional preparation and development services.

 Yes, you must make an appointment with a career advisor at the Center for Professional and International Experiences (Sagrado Careers) to practice your mock job interviews.
 You can schedule your appointment through Sagrado Careers or by calling 787-728-1515, extensions 5330, 5613 and 5632.